 The difference between a couple doing damage to their relationship and a couple moving through a conflict proactively is always going to be about how quickly individuals can own their insecurities, immature comments and build the bridge for common ground again.

 Reacting without awareness is a recipe for crisis, if your partner throws something on your lap like "You will never change" or "What's the point of asking you are going to do it your way" these are all small chipping away at the relationship comments that contribute to damaging the connection.

 The difference between a reactive partner and a partner that has flexibility is one that knows how to move away from taking it personal and moving towards a retrieval attitude.

 The flexible partner will not take the attack personal; they will invest their energy into support and understanding and stay clear of defending and explaining.
 This step takes work and patience.

 These dynamics are not exclusive to heterosexual relationships but are rather the result of fixed roles; often they are defined through masculine and feminine qualities, but are always about damaged trust.

-If your relationship has been in a stalemate for any length of time professional psychologist help might be the right option.
+If your relationship has been in a stalemate for any length of time a professional Calgary therapist might be the right option.